Welcome to the Early Career Scientist Section (ECS)

 The ECS Core Team

 The core team consists of interested early career researchers, who want to work on the strategic and operational development of the section.
-The ECS Section is supported by Dr. Jacob Hardt, the Geo.X coordinator of FU Berlin, it operates in close collaboration with the Geo.X Head Office.
+The ECS Section is supported by Dr. Jacob Hardt, the Geo.X coordinator of FU Berlin, and Lisa Rheinheimer, coordinator for the Geo.X Head Office.